CPCF settlement: 2019/20 to 2023/24

 Economic review

-Importantly, NHS England has committed to commissioning an independent economic analysis of NHS pharmaceutical services, to be carried out with Community Pharmacy England and contractors.
-This follows the significant concerns raised by Community Pharmacy England about the economic sustainability of the sector both through the CPCF Annual Review process and these negotiations, and it should help to inform future negotiations.
+NHS England has committed to commissioning an independent economic analysis of NHS pharmaceutical services, to be carried out with Community Pharmacy England and pharmacy owners.
+This follows the significant concerns we raised about the economic sustainability of the sector both through the CPCF Annual Review process and in subsequent negotiations, and it should help to inform future negotiations.

 Earlier advance payments and PEPS

-All community pharmacy contractors will have the chance to receive earlier advance payments from November 2021.
+All community pharmacy owners have had the chance to receive earlier advance payments since November 2021.
 This agreement came as part of discussions on the Pharmacy Earlier Payment Scheme (PEPS), which DHSC decided to end following the collapse of Greensill Capital.
-The option to receive earlier payments (for prescriptions dispensed from October 2021 onwards) should benefit all contractors, whether or not they had taken advantage of the PEPS.
+The option to receive earlier payments (for prescriptions dispensed from October 2021 onwards) benefits all pharmacy owners, whether or not they had previously taken advantage of the PEPS.

-PEPS pharmacy contractors should note that the final PEPS payments will be paid on 1st October 2021 and from 1st November, a 12-month transition arrangement has been agreed for existing PEPS pharmacy contractors to transfer over to the new earlier advance payment timetable available to ALL contractors from November 2021.
+The final PEPS payments were paid on 1st October 2021 and a 12-month transition arrangement helped transfer existing PEPS pharmacy owners over to the new earlier advance payment timetable available to ALL pharmacies from November 2021.

 PEPS webpage

-Early advance payments for all contractors following an end to PEPS
+Early advance payments for all pharmacy owners following an end to PEPS

 Pharmacy Access Scheme (PhAS)